Dwarf galaxies in the MATLAS Survey: Hubble Space Telescope observations of nuclear star clusters: Summary and conclusions

-Following the work of \citet{Marleau2024} on the GC systems of the \emph{HST} MATLAS UDGs, we studied the distribution and properties of the GCs in the context of the migration scenario.
-We modeled the GCs in the MATLAS dwarfs up to 25 Mpc and find that , although with low statistics, the most massive GCs with M$_{\ast}^{\rm GC}$>\,10$^{6.5}\,$M$_{\odot}$ are distributed oppositely in the nucleated and non-nucleated dwarfs: the former seem to lack massive GCs in their central 0.5R$_{\rm e,\rm gal}$ region, while they are located within 0.5R$_{\rm e,\rm gal}$ for the latter.
-Comparing the R$_{\rm e}$ -- luminosity scaling relation of the GCs to the NSCs, we find a different relation for both types of star clusters, in agreement with \citet{Bekki2004}.
+Following the work of \citet{Marleau2024} on the GC systems of the HST MATLAS UDGs, we studied the distribution and properties of the GCs in the context of the migration scenario.
+We modeled the GCs in the MATLAS dwarfs up to 25 Mpc and find that, although with low statistics, the most massive GCs with M$_{\ast}^{\rm GC}$>\,10$^{6.5}\,$M$_{\odot}$ are distributed oppositely in the nucleated and non-nucleated dwarfs: the former seem to lack massive GCs in their central 0.5R$_{\rm e,\rm gal}$ region, while they are located within 0.5R$_{\rm e,\rm gal}$ for the latter.
+Comparing the R$_{\rm e}$ -- luminosity scaling relation of the GCs to the NSCs, we find a different relation for the two types of star clusters, in agreement with \citet{Bekki2004}.

 The most massive UCDs are believed to be the NSC remnants of tidally stripped nucleated dwarfs.
 In that context, we searched for UCD progenitors among the 41 NSCs with available photometry.
 We found that the NSCs appear to link the GC and UCD populations in the R$_{\rm e}$ -- luminosity scaling relation, suggesting that some of them could become UCDs if their dwarf host undergo tidal disruption.
 Looking for strongly nucleated dwarfs, we identified two UCD progenitor candidates, MATLAS-1539 and MATLAS-1577, that have a nuclear-to-total-luminosity fraction of 6.7\% and 8.7\%, respectively, and show signs of a possible tidal interaction with their assumed host ETG.
-Regarding the galaxies with a low nuclear-to-total-luminosity fraction, we found three tidally elongated UDGs, likely in the early stage of tidal disruption, that we added to our list of UCD progenitor candidates.
+For the galaxies with a low nuclear-to-total-luminosity fraction, we found three tidally elongated UDGs, likely in the early stage of tidal disruption, which we added to our list of UCD progenitor candidates.

-Overall, the observed trends need to be confirmed by studying even larger samples of nucleated dwarfs using deep and high resolution imaging facility (e.g., the Euclid Wide Survey; \citealt{Scaramella2022}), combined to spectroscopic follow-up observations to trace the NSC star formation history.
+Overall, the observed trends need to be confirmed by studying even larger samples of nucleated dwarfs using a deep and high-resolution imaging facility (e.g., the Euclid Wide Survey; \citealt{Scaramella2022}), combined with spectroscopic follow-up observations to trace the NSC star formation history.

 \begin{appendix}